Football Song (song): Critical reception

 British actor and celebrity tweeter Stephen Fry publicly praised the song and video on Twitter, causing it to become a "YouTube sensation".
 Attitude Magazine called the song "our 2010 World Cup Anthem".
-Laurence Watts of Pink News said "Football Song" had "echoes of Jonathan Harvey's Beautiful Thing...It's an uplifting tune, worthy of chart-toppers like The Feeling."
+Laurence Watts of PinkNews said "Football Song" had "echoes of Jonathan Harvey's Beautiful Thing...It's an uplifting tune, worthy of chart-toppers like the Feeling."
 GayNI Magazine called it "honest, touching and entertaining".

 Personnel

 According to the album sleeve notes, "Football Song" was written, produced, arranged, engineered and mixed by Fishel at Superfishel Studios, UK.
 Fishel performs all lead and background vocals, piano, guitar, synths and programming on the song, with additional guitars by Marcus Bonfanti and additional mixing by Jos Jorgensen.